verma16Ayush/profpoll/README.md

 ```
 where `$(IP)` should be replaced with the IP of the LAN over which you want to serve your project.

-You must now be able to see the admin panel. simply go the your browser and type into the address bar:
+You must now be able to see the admin panel. simply go to your browser and type into the address bar:
 ```
 http://127.0.0.1:8000/admin/
 ```